boris-yegorov-8/instinctools-bonuses/README.md

 # instinctools-bonuses
-Synchronize info about the staff's bonuses from C1 with a google sheet
+## Synchronize info about the staff's bonuses from C1 with a google sheet
+Implemented in PureScript.